stlab/better-code/better-code/src/chapter-2-contracts.md

 The invariant for this type is that the private arrays have the same length.
-It's important to remember that invariants only hold at a type's public interface boundary and are routinely violated, temporarily, durign a mutation.
+It's important to remember that invariants only hold at a type's public interface boundary and are routinely violated, temporarily, during a mutation.
 For example, in `append`, we have to grow one of the arrays first, which breaks the invariant until we've done the second `append`.
 That's not a problem because the arrays are private—that “bad” state is *encapsulated* by the type, and